 GeneCards Summary for CAV3 Gene

 CAV3 (Caveolin 3) is a Protein Coding gene.
-Diseases associated with CAV3 include rippling muscle disease and creatine phosphokinase, elevated serum.
-Among its related pathways are Proteoglycans in cancer and Endocytosis.
-GO annotations related to this gene include protein C-terminus binding and ion channel binding.
+Diseases associated with CAV3 include rippling muscle disease and caveolinopathies.
+Among its related pathways are Endocytosis and Focal adhesion.
+GO annotations related to this gene include enzyme binding and protein C-terminus binding.
 An important paralog of this gene is CAV1.

 UniProtKB/Swiss-Prot for CAV3 Gene

 May act as a scaffolding protein within caveolar membranes.
 Interacts directly with G-protein alpha subunits and can functionally regulate their activity.
 May also regulate voltage-gated potassium channels.
 Plays a role in the sarcolemma repair mechanism of both skeletal muscle and cardiomyocytes that permits rapid resealing of membranes disrupted by mechanical stress